fortiema/mattfortier/content/pages/about.md

 Title: About

-I'm a 20-something software and data engineer from Montreal, Canada now living near Shanghai, China.
+I'm a 20-something big data engineer from Montreal, Canada now living near Shanghai, China.

-I am currently working for PatSnap, a SaaS company disrupting the innovation industry.
-We apply big data, data science, machine learning and NLP to our huge datasets and corpuses with the goal of constantly bringing more knowledge and value to our users.
+I am currently working for [PatSnap](http://patsnap.com/), a SaaS company disrupting the innovation industry.

+I dab in machine learning, data science and natural language processing to extract meaningful information from enormous amount of text data in multiple languages, and I also design robust and scalable data processing pipelines and APIs.
+I am constantly on the lookout for new techniques and best practices to improve my craft.

+My tools of choice?
+Python, Jupyter, MongoDB and AWS.